caiodom/how_to_SOLID/README.md

 # SOLID Principles

-An in-depth explanation of the SOLID principles of object-oriented programming and design, aiming to help developers create more maintainable, understandable, and flexible software.
+A simple explanation of the SOLID principles of object-oriented programming and design, aiming to help developers create more maintainable, understandable, and flexible software.

 ## Table of Contents